mdvanes/elmstars/README.md

 * elm-package install is now `elm make`
 * elm-package.json is now `elm.json`

 Approach diverges because CRA was ejected to be able to edit the webpack config.
+A different version of webpack is used so the webpack.config.js changes are also different.

 # Todo